 Healthcare services in the United States are paid for primarily by (1) governmental programmes such as Medicare and Medicaid and (2) private insurance organisations.
 These public and private organisations are collectively known as 'third-party payors' or simply 'payors'.
 Most third-party payor arrangements have some element of 'managed care', which means that care is provided subject to utilisation review, such as primary care physicians acting as gatekeepers to specialists.
 Managed care plans typically enter into contracts with providers to provide services at a discounted rate, sometimes in exchange for an expectation of increased volume from the payor.
 Governmental and private healthcare payors alike in the United States are increasingly focused on the value of services, which has contributed to the rapid expansion of alternative payment models that offer incentives to providers for better care outcomes, and in some cases penalise poor outcomes through reduced payments.

 iv Regulation of healthcare

 Because the government spends so much on Medicare, Medicaid and other programmes, it has taken aim at fraud and abuse and made concerted efforts to reduce provider misconduct and to recover funds inappropriately paid by these programmes.
-Such regulation is carried out by a number of regulatory bodies.
+This regulation is carried out by a number of regulatory bodies.
 At the federal level, most laws affecting the structure and payment of healthcare are promulgated by the Centers for Medicare and Medicaid Services (CMS).
 The CMS is a division of the Department of Health and Human Services (HHS), which has a separate enforcement arm – the Office of Inspector General (OIG).
 The OIG helps to fight fraud, abuse and other forms of waste in government healthcare programmes.
 The OIG provides oversight by carrying out audits, investigations, and evaluations and develops resources for the healthcare industry.
 The Trump administration proposed a restructuring of the federal government in June 2018.
-In a 132-page document, entitled 'Delivering Government Solutions in the 21st Century', the administration offered several changes to the regulation of healthcare, including renaming the HHS the Department of Health and Public Welfare and consolidating several functions within the agency.2 As of the time of publication, this proposal had yet to be implemented.
+In a 132-page document, entitled 'Delivering Government Solutions in the 21st Century', the administration offered several changes to the regulation of healthcare, including renaming the HHS the Department of Health and Public Welfare and consolidating several functions within the agency.3 As of the time of publication, this proposal had yet to be implemented.